 - Pay the application fee

-- Provide a signed letter of application which explains why you require the visa
+- Enter a signed application letter explaining why the visa is needed

-- Show evidence of language proficiency, you must show that you have the capacity to fully partake in your chosen course through the medium of English.
-INIS requires IELTS of 5 but most Irish universities and colleges generally require IELTS of 6.5
+- Show proof of language skills, you must show that you can take full advantage of the English medium in your chosen course.
+INIS requires IELTS of five, but IELTS of 6.5 are typically sufficient for most Irish universities and colleges.

 Ireland Student Visa Application Fees